drforr/Perl-Mogrify/README.md

 The documentation is still basically a s/// of the original Perl::Critic documentation, with the exception of this README.
-If you're brave or foolish, feel free to use Test::Perl::Mogrify to translate your code as part of your test suite or source code control platform, but caveat emptor.
+If you're brave or foolish, feel free to use Test::Perl::ToPerl6 to translate your code as part of your test suite or source code control platform, but caveat emptor.

 # WHAT DOES IT DO